ע

 Note that the Hebrew word for hair, namely שער (se'ir), comes from a verb that has to do with being very afraid, and that the act of learning is meant to achieve precisely the opposite: fearlessness (Genesis 15:1, Revelation 1:17; also see our article on the noun χοιρος, choiros, pig).
 This means that someone who had his hair bound with a turban, signified that he had bound his fears rather than being mastered by them, and this by his great learning (which in turn might help to explain Paul's curious concerns with hair in 1 Corinthians 11:2-16).

-Our verb λεπω (lepo), to peel, does not occur in the Bible, but from it derive the following words:
+Our verb λεπω (lepo), to peel, does not occur in the New Testament, but from it derive the following words:

 • The noun λεπις (lepis), meaning scale or flake: scales of a fish or a reptile (as used in the Septuagint translation of Leviticus 11:9-10 for קשקשת, qasqeset), flakes of bronze that fly around a smithery, any relatively small plate of metal, even the blade of a saw.
 This noun occurs in the New Testament in Acts 9:18 only, in the enigmatic scene that describes how Saul regained his sight "as if scales" fell out of his eyes.
 What precisely happened, in a medical sense, is not wholly clear, but symbolically this event clearly reminds of the symbolism of Pascha, or the feast of the Unleavened (αζυμος, azumos, unleavened).
 Pascha, or the Feast of the Unleavened, was the old world equivalent of a world fair, designed to demonstrate the great Truths that unites all humans, regardless of the little cultural details (like fish scales) that make us seem so different.
 In Damascus, Saul literally stopped focusing on obscure legalistic details and began to see the much bigger picture (in which there are no cultures, nations or religions: Galatians 3:28, Colossians 3:11, Revelation 21:22).
 In the Bible, sufferers of all diseases and ailments can be grouped in two proverbial Über-sick: the blind and the lame.
 This is because the Hebrew word for blindness comes from the word for skin, and essentially means having too much of some good thing (too fat, too rich, too learned), whereas the word for lameness comes from a verb that means not having enough of some good thing (too skinny, too poor, too ignorant).
 The word meaning lame, namely פסח (piseah), is spelled identical to פסח (pesah), meaning Pesah or Passover.
 From our noun λεπις (lepis), scale, in turn come: